A Promise Between Worlds

 So her wounds were that severe after all.
 Emma pondered, "...How long will this competition last?
 Are there rounds?"

 "There are, but I can't say how long it'll be or how many there are.
 Each round varies from hunting the most dangerous creature to a battle of wits, and etcetera.
-All the previous competition, though, haven't lasted beyond a year," the child demon answered.
+All the previous competition, though, haven't lasted beyond a year,"the child demon answered.
 "Of course, time is irrelevant.
 Even if you spend more than a year in this contest, by the time you return to your reality, nothing much will have changed.
-A year participating would be like the passing of a minute in your world."
+A year participating would be like the passing of a second in your world."

 "Which is why even if you win or lose, your fight hasn't ended yet.
 At the very least, you won't have to worry about your wounds once you register yourself.
-Any ailments or injuries you may be suffering from in your world will be cleared once you enter the competition."
+Any recent ailments or injuries you may be suffering in your world will be cleared once you enter the competition."

 "Humans.
 Demons.
 And more.
 Some of them have their reasons.
 Some of them may not have any.
-But for a lot of them, they are very powerful," the child demon said, his single-eye peering at the little girl.
+But for a lot of them, they are very powerful," the child demon said, his single eye peering at the little girl.

 "So powerful, in fact, I wonder if you would make it that far at all?
 You might end up dying in the most painful way possible, or so instantaneous that you won't realize what just happened.
 This competition won't be kind to anyone, and it'll only grow more difficult as time goes by.
 Knowing all that, would you even-?"